mlrun/mlrun/docs/install/aws-install.md

 ```

-1. **Stack name** (m)&mdash;the name of the stack.
+1. **Stack name** (m) &mdash; the name of the stack.
 You cannot continue if left blank.
 This field becomes the logical id of the stack.
 Stack name can include letters (A-Z and a-z), numbers (0-9), and dashes (-).
 For example: "John-1".

 **Parameters**

-2. **EKS cluster name** (m)&mdash;the name of EKS cluster created.
+2. **EKS cluster name** (m) &mdash; the name of EKS cluster created.
 The EKS cluster is used to run the MLRun services.
 For example: "John-1".

 **VPC network Configuration**

-3. **Number of Availability Zones** (m)&mdash;number of availability zones.
+3. **Number of Availability Zones** (m) &mdash; number of availability zones.
 The default is set to 3.
 Choose from the dropdown to change the number.
 The minimum is 2.
-4. **Availability zones** (m)&mdash;select a zone from the dropdown.
+4. **Availability zones** (m) &mdash; select a zone from the dropdown.
 The list is based on the region of the instance.
 The number of zones must match the number of zones Number of Availability Zones.
-5. **Allowed external access CIDR** (m)&mdash;range of IP address allowed to access the cluster.
-Addresses that are not in this range will not be able to access the cluster.
+5. **Allowed external access CIDR** (m) &mdash; range of IP address allowed to access the cluster.
+Addresses that are not in this range are not able to access the cluster.
 Contact your IT manager/network administrator if you are not sure what to fill here.

 **Amazon EKS configuration**

-6. **Additional EKS admin ARN (IAM user)** (o)&mdash;add an additional admin user to the instance.
+6. **Additional EKS admin ARN (IAM user)** (o) &mdash; add an additional admin user to the instance.
 Users can be added after the stack has been created.
 For more information see [Create a kubeconfig for Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html).
-7. **Instance type** (m)&mdash;select from the dropdown list.
+7. **Instance type** (m) &mdash; select from the dropdown list.
 The default is m5.2xlarge.
 For size considerations see [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/).
-8. **Maximum Number of Nodes** (m)&mdash;maximum number of nodes in the cluster.
+8. **Maximum Number of Nodes** (m) &mdash; maximum number of nodes in the cluster.
 The minimum value of this parameter must match the number of **Availability Zones**.
 The number of nodes combined with the **Instance type** determines the AWS infrastructure cost.

 **Amazon EC2 configuration**

-9. **SSH key name** (m)&mdash;select from the stored keys in the dropdown.
+9. **SSH key name** (m) &mdash; select from the stored keys in the dropdown.
 The list is based on the SSH keys that are in your account.
 For more information about SSH Keys see [Amazon EC2 key pairs and Linux instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).

-10. **Provision bastion host** (m)&mdash;create a bastion host for SSH access to the Kubernetes nodes.
+10. **Provision bastion host** (m) &mdash; create a bastion host for SSH access to the Kubernetes nodes.
 The default is enabled.
-This will allow ssh access to your EKS EC2 instances through a public IP.
+This allows ssh access to your EKS EC2 instances through a public IP.

 **Iguazio MLRun configuration**

-11. **Route 53 hosted DNS domain** (m) &mdash; Enter the name of your registered Route53 domain. **Note:** Only route53 domains are acceptable.
+11. **Route 53 hosted DNS domain** (m) &mdash; Enter the name of your registered Route53 domain. **Only route53 domains are acceptable.**

 12. **The URL of your REDIS database** (o) &mdash; This is only required if you're using Redis with the online feature store.
 See [how to configure the online feature store](#configure-online-feature-store) for more details.

 **Other parameters**